119 W Virginia Street

 Is a 401(k) right for your business?

 We offer 401(k) plans that may be appropriate for businesses with 5 or more employees.
 This retirement strategy is primarily funded by the employee; the employer can choose to make additional contributions, including matching contributions.
-Our advisors will help select the 401(k) plan that is suitable for your business, advise on investment selection, help get everyone enrolled, and hold educational seminars for your employees.
+Our advisors will help plan sponsors select the 401(k) plan that is suitable for your business, provide administrative assistance in relation to changes in investment selections, help get everyone enrolled, and hold educational seminars for your employees.

 Offering a good retirement plan can help you attract and retain qualified employees.
 A 401(k) plan may also help you and your employees enjoy tax advantages, such as tax-deductible employer contributions and tax-deferred growth potential.